3dcitydb/3dcitydb-docs/source/impexp/map-window.rst

 The map offers default mouse controls for panning and zooming.
 For convenience, a geocoding service is included in the map window [1].
-Simply type in an address or a geo location (given by geographic lat/lon coordinates separated by a comma) and click the *Go* button.
+Simply type in an address or a geo location (given by geographic lat/lon coordinates separated by a comma) and click the search button |map_search|.
 The map will automatically zoom to the first match.
-Further matches are available from the drop-down list [1].
+Further matches are available from a drop-down list [1].
 The geocoding service uses the free *OSM Nominatim* service by default.
 You can pick the *Goolge Geocoding API* as alternative service from the drop-down list in [5].
 Note that the *Goolge Geocoding API* is not free but requires an API key that must be entered in the global preferences of the Importer/Exporter (cf. :numref:`impexp_preferences_general_apiKeys_chapter`).
-Otherwise the service will respond with an error message.
+Otherwise, the service will respond with an error message.
 Independent of the service you choose, make sure that you adhere to its terms of use.